rdi-berkeley/rdi-berkeley.github.io/blog/cybergym/index.md

 <em>(Est. 3-5 minutes read, more details in <a href="https://cybergym.io" target="_blank">https://cybergym.io</a>)</em>
 </div>

-## Summary
+*How do we measure frontier AI's real impact on cybersecurity?
+How can we systematically evaluate AI agents on actual vulnerabilities, not just toy problems?*

-We introduce <strong>CyberGym, a large-scale benchmark featuring 1,507 real-world vulnerabilities across 188 widely distributed and large-scale open-source projects</strong>.
+To address these questions, we introduce **CyberGym: a large-scale benchmark featuring 1,507 real-world vulnerabilities across 188 widely-used open-source projects**.
+Unlike coding and educational cybersecurity benchmarks, CyberGym tests AI systems on actual vulnerabilities from production software like OpenSSL and FFmpeg, enabling execution-based, objective evaluation at unprecedented scale (7.5× larger than previous benchmarks).

-On CyberGym, even the top-performing agents (in our evaluation) only achieve a ∼20% success rate.
-Beyond static benchmarking,
-we show that CyberGym leads to the <strong>discovery of 35 zero-day vulnerabilities and 17 historically incomplete patches</strong>, highlighting that frontier AIs are reshaping the cybersecurity landscape.
+<img src="time_vs_success.png" alt="Success" class="content-image" style="height: 400px; padding: 10px;">

+Our evaluation reveals both the challenge and rapid progress in this domain.
+Top-performing agents currently achieve only ~20% success rates on CyberGym, showing substantial room for improvement.
+Yet the pace of advancement is striking: models have progressed from 10% to 30% success rates across recent iterations.
+Beyond static benchmarking, we demonstrate AI's practical security impact: agents in our work autonomously **discovered 35 zero-day vulnerabilities and 17 historically incomplete patches**, confirming that AI can now find vulnerabilities at scale.
+This makes strengthening preparedness for AI's impact on security essential.

+CyberGym provides a systematic framework to track these evolving capabilities, enabling organizations to understand and prepare for AI-driven shifts in cybersecurity.
-CyberGym has been used by Anthropic in
+Anthropic has used CyberGym in
-<a href="https://assets.anthropic.com/m/12f214efcc2f457a/original/Claude-Sonnet-4-5-System-Card.pdf">Claude-Sonnet-4.1's system card</a> and <a href="https://red.anthropic.com/2025/ai-for-cyber-defenders/">report</a> evaluating Claude-Sonnet-4.5's cybersecurity capabilities.
+<a href="https://assets.anthropic.com/m/12f214efcc2f457a/original/Claude-Sonnet-4-5-System-Card.pdf">Claude-Sonnet-4.5's system card</a> and <a href="https://red.anthropic.com/2025/ai-for-cyber-defenders/">report</a> evaluating Claude-Sonnet-4.5's cybersecurity capabilities.
 In the evaluation, Claude-Sonnet-4.5 achieved a **28.9% success rate** in a single run, which increased to **66.7% with 30 trials**.

-<img src="time_vs_success.png" alt="Success" class="content-image" style="height: 400px; padding: 10px;">
+However, we must recognize the dual-use nature of these capabilities.
+While frontier AI can empower defenders to find and remediate vulnerabilities at scale, the same tools could be misused.
+As AI continues to transform the security landscape, proactive evaluation, responsible disclosure, and staying ahead of emerging risks become critical imperatives.

 For further context, explore our companion works: